Anisimov3D/3Dnucleus_data/README.md

 The code obtains following data:
 1) Number of nucleus (can be modified regarding the number of starting nucleus)
-2) Number of "measurements" or bodies within the nucleus (e.g. number of colilin- bodies)
+2) Number of "measurements" or bodies within the nucleus (e.g. number of colilin+ bodies)
-3) Intensity, volume of each identified nuclear body
+3) Intensity, volume of each identified nuclear body (or "measurement")
-4) Percentage co-localisation and surface co-localisation data of channel 1 and 2.
+4) Percentage co-localisation and surface co-localisation data between regions corresponding to channel 1 and 2(DAPI).

 ==============================================================